 Read more…

-Whether you’re new to React and Flux, or going as far as building your own Flux implementation, I think you’ll not only enjoy this journey with us, but find some thought-provoking questions and wisdom you can apply in your own endeavors.
+The number of Flux implementations available can feel overwhelming, but overall Jim Cowart finds it an encouraging development.
+Solid and successful patterns like Flux will, by their very nature, encourage multiple implementations.
+In this article, Jim will take a look at some of the key lessons he has learned about React and Flux.
+Whether you’re new to React and Flux, or going as far as building your own Flux implementation, Jim thinks you’ll not only enjoy this journey, but find some thought-provoking questions and wisdom you can apply in your own endeavors.

 Read more…